uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/pstl.rst

   In order to make these algorithm available the ``<oneapi/dpl/ranges>`` header should be included.
   Use of the range-based API requires C++17 and the C++ standard libraries coming with GCC 8.1 (or higher) or Clang 7 (or higher).

-  The following viewable ranges are declared in ``oneapi::dpl::experimental::ranges`` namespace and available in to use instead of iterators:
+  The following viewable ranges are declared in ``oneapi::dpl::experimental::ranges`` namespace and available to use instead of iterators:

   ``all_view`` - presents a view of all or a part of sycl::buffer underlying elements.
   ``zip_view`` - produces one zip_view  from other several views.